93million/catkeys/docs/Using keys with other servers.md

 An example of using CATKeys with Nginx for TLS termination is provided at [examples/nginx-catkeys](/examples/nginx-catkeys).

-Please follow the [README.md](examples/nginx-catkeys/README.md) for information on how to see the example in action.

 ## Missing fuctionality - restricting client access

 When using Node to handle the TLS request, you can restrict access to clients whose keys are exist in the server's `catkeys` directory by passing the option `catCheckKeyExists: true` to CATKey's `createServer()` methods.